-It's a project that will benefit the entire NW region and is estimated to generate $250 million in investment over a 5-10 year construction period and provide up to 830 on-going jobs.
+It's a project that will benefit the entire NW region and is estimated to generate $250 million in construction investment over the next decade and provide up to 830 on-going jobs.

 LIVING CITY is more than new buildings.
 LIVING CITY provides new opportunities, new tourist drawcards and new experiences.

 Devonport City Council is committed to LIVING CITY and setting our City on a path for the future.